Heat oven to 350ºF.

 Heat the vegetable oil in a large skillet over medium-high heat.
-Saute the chicken until just cooked through, approximately 7 to 9 minutes.
+When hot, add the chicken along with half a teaspoon of the salt and sauté until the meat is just cooked through, approximately 7 to 9 minutes.
 Move the chicken from the pan to a plate or bowl.
-Add the onions to the same pan along with a generous pinch of salt, decrease the heat to medium-low and sweat for 4 to 6 minutes.
-Add the garlic and oregano and cook until the onions are tender, 2 to 3 minutes more.
-Add the chicken back to the pan, stir to combine and remove from the heat.
+Add the onions to the same pan along with the other half teaspoon salt, decrease the heat to medium-low, and sweat for 4 to 6 minutes.
+Then add the garlic and oregano and cook until the onions are tender, 2 to 3 minutes more.
+Stir the chicken into the mixture and remove from the heat.

 Halve 3 of the tortillas